New Haven Climate Movement Climate Action Planning

 The New Haven Climate Movement (NHCM) members came together to do public education on climate change and push for policies to support greenhouse gas (GHG) emissions reductions and public health improvements.
 So far NHCM has been building its membership, deciding on strategy, and organizing public actions.
 These have included the Alien Planet public art installation in October 2015, and the 12 Days of Xmas Fossil Fuels educational events in December 2015, which invited a number of local groups to each plan pubic events on climate justice, the Paris climate talks, and intergenerational justice.
 NHCM also organized a 33 organization sign on letter calling for the City to update its 2004 Climate Action Plan (CAP).
 The City later agreed to begin the planning process.
 NHCM also organized a Launch Party in March 2016 to bring residents together to envision a climate friendly future in New Haven.
 NHCM will be working ongoing with other grassroots climate change efforts to mobilize residents, including Healthy City/Healthy Climate Challenge (invites organizations and residents to take specific steps to reduce greenhouse gas emissions by more than 20% and improve public health), and the Climate Arts Collective, which uses social marketing and public art to promote awareness of the threat of climate change and encourage action.
 The outreach work related to the development of the CAP will also invite residents and organizations to use Healthy City/Healthy Climate Challenge resources to take immediate action in their organizations and at home to reduce carbon emissions.

-Please break-down/categorize the program expenses:
+Please break-down/categorize the total project costs:

 |$ Amount||Item||Covered by Grassroots Fund Grant?||Type Of Expense|